Thomas Vaux, 2nd Baron Vaux of Harrowden

-Thomas Vaux, 2nd Baron Vaux of Harrowden KB (25 April 1509 – October 1556), English poet, was the eldest son of Nicholas Vaux, 1st Baron Vaux and his second wife, Anne Green, daughter of Sir Thomas Green, Lord of Nortons Green, and Joan Fogge.
+Thomas Vaux, 2nd Baron Vaux of Harrowden KB (/'vQ:ks/ VAWKS; 25 April 1509 – October 1556), English poet, was the eldest son of Nicholas Vaux, 1st Baron Vaux and his second wife, Anne Green, daughter of Sir Thomas Green, Lord of Nortons Green, and Joan Fogge.
 He was educated at Cambridge University.
 His mother was the maternal aunt of Queen Consort Katherine Parr, while his wife, Elizabeth Cheney, was her paternal cousin through Katherine's father's sister, Anne Parr.

 Life

-In 1527, he accompanied Cardinal Wolsey on his embassy in France.
-Vaux privately disapproved of King Henry VIII's divorce from his first wife, Katherine of Aragon.
+In 1527, he accompanied Cardinal Thomas Wolsey on his embassy in France.
+Vaux privately disapproved of King Henry VIII's divorce from his first wife, Catherine of Aragon.
 In 1531, he took his seat in the House of Lords.
-In 1532, he attended Henry VIII to Calais and Boulogne and was made Knight of the Bath at the coronation of Anne Boleyn.
+In 1532, he attended Henry to Calais and Boulogne and was made Knight of the Bath at the coronation of Anne Boleyn.
 He was Lieutenant Governor of Jersey in 1536.
 Schism from Rome caused him to sell his offices; he did not attend Parliament between 1534 and 1554.
 Instead, Vaux retired to his country seat until the accession of Mary I, when he returned to London for her coronation.
 Vaux was the friend of other court poets such as Sir Thomas Wyatt and Henry Howard, Earl of Surrey.

 Family and issue

 Elizabeth Cheney, Lady Vaux.
 Black and coloured chalks; Royal Collection, Windsor Castle.

 Thomas's father, Nicholas, had been previously married to Elizabeth FitzHugh, daughter of Henry FitzHugh, 5th Lord FitzHugh of Ravensworth Castle and Lady Alice Neville, as her second husband.
 From that marriage, Vaux had three older paternal half-sisters; Katherine Throckmorton; Alice Sapcote; and Anne Le Strange.
 By Elizabeth's first marriage to Sir William Parr, she was the mother of Anne Parr, the mother of Thomas' wife, Elizabeth Cheney.
-Elizabeth FitzHugh was also the mother to Sir Thomas Parr, thus making her the paternal grandmother of Queen Katherine Parr.
-After the death of Elizabeth in about 1507, his father married secondly to Anne Green, who was the older sister of Maud Green who had married Sir Thomas Parr; thus making Vaux a first cousin to Queen Katherine.
+Elizabeth FitzHugh was also the mother to Sir Thomas Parr, thus making her the paternal grandmother of Queen Catherine Parr.
+After the death of Elizabeth in about 1507, his father married secondly to Anne Green, who was the older sister of Maud Green who had married Sir Thomas Parr; thus making Vaux a first cousin to Queen Catherine.

 On 6 May 1511, Sir Thomas, aged two, was contracted to marry Elizabeth Cheney, the daughter of Sir Thomas Cheyne of Irthlingborough (d.
 1514) and Anne Parr.
 Thomas married Elizabeth between 25 April 1523 and 10 November 1523.
 They had three children.